NeuCharFramework (NCF)

 The above method is general and can be used for almost all Services and entity classes.

-Next, we can test all the methods in AdminUserInfoService
+Next, we can test all the methods in AdminUserInfoService, for example:

 [TestMethod]